A free Premium account on the FCL.055 website! Read here

 It only takes place in clouds with supercooled water droplets and ice crystals.

-The bergeron findeisen process can be summarized as such the air reaches saturation and some of the resulting droplets will come in contact with freezing nuclei assuming they have reached the activation temperature. we will now have a combination of ice crystals and supercooled water droplets. from the perspective of the supercooled droplets, the air is in equilibrium at saturation, but from the perspective of the ice crystals, the air is supersaturated. therefore, water vapor will sublimate on the ice crystals. since the amount of water vapor in the air has decreased, and from the perspective of the supercooled water droplet, the air is subsaturated, the supercooled water will evaporate until the air once again reaches saturation. the process then continues. in short summary, the ice crystal grows through sublimation at the expense of the supercooled water droplet.
+The bergeron findeisen process can be summarized as such the air reaches saturation and some of the resulting droplets will come in contact with freezing nuclei assuming they have reached the activation temperature we will now have a combination of ice crystals and supercooled water droplets from the perspective of the supercooled droplets the air is in equilibrium at saturation but from the perspective of the ice crystals the air is supersaturated therefore water vapor will sublimate on the ice crystals since the amount of water vapor in the air has decreased and from the perspective of the supercooled water droplet the air is subsaturated the supercooled water will evaporate until the air once again reaches saturation the process then continues in short summary the ice crystal grows through sublimation at the expense of the supercooled water dropletIt only occurs in the mid-latitudes. it takes place in clouds which are composed only of ice crystals. it does not occur in the tropics.

 In the mid latitudes this process produces only drizzle or very light rain.

-Question 166-12 : The processes and/or effects which cause clouds to release precipitation are ?
+Question 166-13 : The processes andor effects which cause clouds to release precipitation are ?

 Coalescence process and bergeron findeisen process.

-Question 166-13 : State the code used to indicate moderate precipitation in the form of snow flakes from a cumulonimbus cloud. ?
+Question 166-14 : State the code used to indicate moderate precipitation in the form of snow flakes from a cumulonimbus cloud ?

-Ecqb03 july 2016....drizzle is a slowly falling precipitation in the form of tiny water droplets with diameters less than 0.5 millimeters. it falls from stratus clouds and is often associated with low visibility and fog. stratus does not usually produce precipitation, but when it does occur it is in the form of minute particles, such as drizzle, ice crystals, or snow grains.
+Ecqb03 july 2016drizzle is a slowly falling precipitation in the form of tiny water droplets with diameters less than 05 millimeters it falls from stratus clouds and is often associated with low visibility and fog stratus does not usually produce precipitation but when it does occur it is in the form of minute particles such as drizzle ice crystals or snow grainsLess than 0.5 cm. equal or more than 0.5 mm. equal or more than 0.5 cm.

 Freezing rain at heights above 8000 ft.